joegbrush/odin-calculator/README.md

 # odin-calculator

 TOP calculator project.
-Readme information sorced from: https://www.theodinproject.com/lessons/foundations-calculator
+Readme information sourced from: https://www.theodinproject.com/lessons/foundations-calculator

 1 Your calculator is going to contain functions for all of the basic math operators you typically find on simple calculators, so start by creating functions for the following items and testing them in your browser’s console. add subtract multiply divide

 2 A calculator operation will consist of a number, an operator, and another number.
 For example, 3 + 5.
 Create three variables for each of the parts of a calculator operation.
 Create a variable for the first number, the operator, and the second number.
 You’ll use these variables to update your display later.

 3 Create a new function operate that takes an operator and 2 numbers and then calls one of the above functions on the numbers.